 - Set Limits: Create structure or time frame around their tech time.
 For example, maybe their homework needs to be done before they have free time on their tablet.
 It is important that your daughter understands the rules she needs to follow.

 - Work Together: Work alongside your daughter to teach her as she learns about technology.
 Understand that she is going to make mistakes as she learns, but the key is to not overreact to those mistakes.
 Parents can create an environment where their teen feels comfortable enough to talk about what is going on in their lives.

 - Unplug: Schedule time away from technology.
 When there is constant access to their phones, it’s hard to put them down.
 Middle school girls need to see the merits in life outside of technology.
 Maybe that’s reconnecting with a favorite pastime.
 Or maybe it’s something as simple as a dinner together with phones put away.
 It’s a reminder that the connections outside of technology feel much more powerful than the internet ones.

-Working Through Technology Addiction at Asheville Academy for Girls
+Working Through Technology Addiction at Asheville Academy

-At Asheville Academy for Girls, we begin by removing technological distractions, like personal phones.
+At Asheville Academy, we begin by removing technological distractions, like personal phones.
 Once that distraction is taken away, they are able to start to face the issues that have led them to technology dependency.
 As they work on those issues, they work with skilled clinicians to build healthy coping skills.
 They are able to learn to deal with the emotions that they have been trying to ignore through technology use.
 Therapists also work with students and their families together.
 This helps parents process their daughter’s past behaviors and families understand how to best use technology in the future.